Jonman1987/CFT_january_2024_OldVer/README.md

 -a for use rewriting file option
 -s for take short statistics of writed data
 -f for take full statistics of writed data

+Update: Old version of test task for CFT.
+Today I remake new version with good solutions.